 - (vi) For the organizational frameworks to perform external reviews, external reviewers should have an adequate organizational structure to appropriately undertake external reviews and should set up in advance methodologies (including the assessment criteria that constructs the core of evaluation) and procedures to conduct external reviews.
-In addition, in order to improve the transparency and comparability of external reviews from the perspective of issuers, investors and other market participants, it is recommended to disclose information on the methodologies and procedures in advance. - (vii) External reviewers should hire a reasonable number of people who have professional experience and qualifications necessary to cover the areas subject to the external reviews to be performed. - (viii) When using liability insurance concerning their areas of expertise, external reviewers should mention the scope of coverage of such insurance.
+In addition, in order to improve the transparency and comparability of external reviews from the perspective of issuers, investors and other market participants, it is recommended to disclose information on the methodologies and procedures in advance. - (vii) External reviewers should hire a reasonable number of people who have professional experience

+(viii) When using liability insurance concerning their areas of expertise, external reviewers should mention the scope of coverage of such insurance.